Gardening Tips & Know How

 If this is your first garden, we recommend starting small, in an area that has easy access to water.
 Choose a spot you see frequently, so you can pay attention to your plants and their needs.
 You’ll have more plants to choose from if you pick a sunny spot (6 or more hours), but don’t worry, there are plenty of choices for shade/part shade.

 The Right Plant For The Right Place: You’re sure to have the best garden success if you match the spot in your garden with a plant’s needs.
 Your hardiness zone, soil type, light and moisture availability should match the plants you choose.
 Read our guide on Matching Plants To the Right Growing Conditions or use our plant filters to narrow your choices to just the right ones for your garden.

-3. Filter by light needs.
+2. Filter by Light Requirements.
 Observe whether the planting site is in full sun, part sun/shade or full shade.
 Full sun is 6-8 hours of direct sunlight per day.
 Because of the intense heat in the western U.S., morning shade/afternoon sun is still considered full sun.
 Choose plants that match the amount of sunlight they will receive in your garden.

-4. Filter by rainfall/water needs.
+4. Filter by Amount Of Rain.
 Use the rainfall map below to find your area’s yearly average amount of rainfall.
 Use the water-drop symbols included with each plant description or filter plants by rainfall range to match your area.

 6. Filter by other features.
 You can filter plants by planting time, flower color, height, your region.
-You can also filter by advantages, such as easy to grow, deer resistance, attracting pollinators, or whatever garden needs are most import to you!
+You can also filter by advantages, such as easy to grow, deer resistance, attracting pollinators, or whatever is most import to you!
 Solve nearly any gardening challenge by using the plant feature filters.

-Or, leave the planning to us and choose a Pre-Planned Garden.
-If the process of selecting plants seems overwhelming to you, our Pre-Planned Gardens are an excellent choice.
-Our professional horticulturists have done all the work of selecting plants that work together for gardening zone, soil, light, rainfall, and bloom time.
+Garden Design Made Easy: Choose A Pre-Planned Garden!
+We plan, you plant.
+If the process of selecting plants seems overwhelming, our Pre-Planned Gardens are an excellent choice.
+Our professional horticulturists have selecting plants that work together for gardening zone, soil, light, rainfall, and bloom time.
 Our gardens include planting maps, care instructions and premium plants.

 Gardening With Plants, Bulbs & Seeds